 Ultimately I want your whole system, body and mind, to feel safe and at ease.
 I don't want to cause suffering to any part of you- I want to create a space of safety, comfort, and steady progress.

-The short answer is that Somatic Experiencing is a conversational technique that helps you teach your body new ways to deal with stress.
+The short answer is that Somatic Experiencing is a conversational and mindfulness-based technique that helps you teach your body new ways to deal with stress.

 Is Somatic Experiencing psychotherapy?